ndkazu/democracy_temp/README.md

 ./target/release/node-template --dev
 ```

-At the moment The Front-End only convers extrinsics of the Skills pallet:
+At the moment The Front-End only covers extrinsics of the Skills pallet:

 - `submit_skill`
 - `add_my_skills`